 Dragon 7.0 extension for KNIME has been used to calculate the descriptors, resulting in 3839 2D descriptors.
 Then we applied a pruning process both to the compounds and to the descriptors pools.
 Firstly, we removed the compounds for which it was not feasible to calculate AlogP (octanol-water partition coefficient (Ghose and Crippen, 1986; Viswanadhan et al., 1993; Ghose et al., 1998)), as it is generally well acknowledged that this descriptor is the most correlated to the response.
-Then, to reduce the great number of variables, we removed all the descriptors with constant values (var(X) = 0), or which correlate over 0.95 (Pearson) with at least one other descriptor. the Variable Selection Using Random Forest (VSURF) package has been used to select the best pool of descriptors.
+Then, to reduce the great number of variables, we removed all the descriptors with constant values (var(X) = 0), or which correlate over 0.95 (Pearson) with at least one another descriptor.
+In order to select the variables, we used two methods implemented in R packages for each dataset: the genetic algorithm (gaselect package) and the Variable Selection Using Random Forest (VSURF) package.
+We imported both the pools of variables of each dataset into a KNIME workflow to derive the models.
 4.5.
 Algorithm and descriptor generation:

+NA Dragon 7.0 extension for KNIME

-4.6.Software name and version for descriptor generation:
+4.6.
+Software name and version for descriptor generation:

-Dragon 7.0 extension for KNIME
+Dragon 7.0 extension for KNIME.